 Independent Contractor Truck Driver Taxes – Purchased Vehicle

 Independent contractor truck driver taxes can include the loan taken out to purchase the vehicle.
 These drivers can deduct the interest on the return if a loan was taken out.
 The independent contractor truck driver must depreciate the purchase price of the truck itself over several years, taking into consideration the loss of value as the truck ages.

 Is CDL School Tax Deductible?

+Many of you must be wondering, “Can you claim driving school on your taxes?”
 According to tax experts at Intuit, in some cases, it is possible to deduct the costs associated with CDL school.
 Trucking school would fall under the lifetime learning credit program and may allow for a nice deduction on your tax bill.
 Additionally, independent contractor drivers or others who are considered self-employed can also deduct the cost of school.
 For these drivers, CDL school tuition could be considered a business expense.